pivotal-cf/docs-build-service/installing.md

     }
     ```

+   **Note** Some images will be pushed again to the image registry because during installation the CA Certificate provided
+   will be added to the list of the available CA on these images.
+To do this, the duffle command must be provided
+   with the credentials for the image registry

+1) Relocate the images from the extracted bundle into an internal Image Registry

+    Login to the Image Registry where the images will be stored
+    ```bash
+    docker login <SOME_IMAGE_REGISTRY>
+    ```

+    Push the images to the Image Registry
+    ```bash
+    duffle relocate -f /tmp/build-service-${version}.tgz -m /tmp/relocated.json -p <SOME_IMAGE_REGISTRY>
+    ```

 1) <a href="install-pivotal-build-service"></a>Install Pivotal Build Service

     ```bash
+    duffle install <installation-name> -c /tmp/credentials.yml  \
+        -p /tmp/parameters.json \
+        -f /tmp/build-service-${version}.tgz \
+        -m /tmp/relocated.json
+    ```
+   `installation-name` this is the unique name for the Build Service installation.
+   This name can be used after for upgrading Pivotal Build Service in the cluster `kubectl` is pointing at

+    One can avoid creating a `parameters.json` file and set parameter values explicitly during the install.
+The install command would look as below.
+    ```bash
-    duffle install <my-build-service-installation-name> -c /tmp/credentials.yml  \
+    duffle install <installation-name> -c /tmp/credentials.yml  \
         --set domain=<BUILD_SERVICE_DOMAIN> \
         --set kubernetes_env=<PKS_CLUSTER_NAME> \
         --set docker_registry=<DOCKER_REGISTRY> \
         --set registry_username="<REGISTRY_USERNAME>" \
         --set registry_password="<REGISTRY_PASSWORD>" \
         --set uaa_url=<UAA_URL> \
-        -f /tmp/build-service/*/bundle.json \
+        -f /tmp/build-service-${version}.tgz \
         -m /tmp/relocated.json
     ```

-    Variables information:

-    - `my-build-service-installation-name` this is the unique name for the installation.
-    This name can be used after for upgrading Pivotal Build Service in the cluster `kubectl` is pointing at
-    - `BUILD_SERVICE_DOMAIN` is the domain name that will be used to target Pivotal Build Service.
-    This domain should have been configured as the domain for the Ingress controller.
-    - `PKS_CLUSTER_NAME` Name of the PKS cluster where Pivotal Build Service will be installed
-    - `DOCKER_REGISTRY` Domain of the Image Registry used in the previous step to push images to

-      **Note:** if using dockerhub the domain should be `index.docker.io`
-    - `REGISTRY_USERNAME` Username to access the registry
-    - `REGISTRY_PASSWORD` Password to access the registry
-    - `UAA_URL` URL to access UAA

-    Additional optional properties:
-    - `disable_builder_polling` this will prevent the build service from polling builder images for buildpack updates
-    This option requires you to set up a [Builder Webhook](https://github.com/pivotal-cf/docs-build-service/blob/master/webhooks.md).
-    This is a boolean value so it should be used like: `--disable_builder_polling=true`
-    - `-p <JSON paramaters file>` this will set ingress annotations (see the "Optional: Setting custom Ingress controller annotations" step above)

-    **Note** Some images will be pushed again to the image registry because during installation the CA Certificate provided
-    will be added to the list of the available CA on these images.
-To do this, the duffle command must be provided
-    with the credentials for the image registry
+    A caveat here being, in case you want to set custom ingress annotations, you will have to create a parameters file for it.
+    It is possible to have a combination of parameters that are `--set` and passed via the `parameters.json` file by passing the `-p` flag, as long as the keys do not overlap.
+    This can lead to errors during installation.

 1) Verify installation